 - Select a Venue

 Once you have a sense of your style and know roughly the size of our wedding and budget, the next step is to secure a wedding venue.
 The best advice from wedding experts?
 Just like a wedding dress, “try on” numerous wedding venues.
-Once you have a list of possible sites, schedule visits to see the venues up-close and personal.
-Venues book quickly, so your wedding date may need to be flexible to secure the venue of your dreams.
+Once you have a list of possible sites schedule visits to see the venues up-close and personal.
+Venues book quickly so your wedding date may need to be flexible to secure the venue of your dreams.
+Looking for venue inspo or ideas of nearby locations?
+Our website has a list of venues our brides have used when you click on the style wedding you are inspired by.

 - Interview Vendors

 Flowers, food, entertainment – there are a lot of elements that contribute to making a dream wedding!
-Our In Bloom Wedding + Events team suggests meeting with florists as early as possible, a year out is ideal, to discuss your wedding vision and floral dreams.
+Our In Bloom wedding + events team suggests meeting with florists as early as possible, a year out is ideal, to discuss your wedding vision and floral dreams.
+Looking for ideas on vendors or have no idea who to use?
+Our team can also suggest our preferred vendors with you!

 And the list goes on…….